 Welcome to the new-look Australian window film e-newsletter.

 WFAANZ presents this revamped newsletter, complimenting our new industry website.
 Here, we deliver an independent account of news impacting Aussie tinters.
-It’s a forum where you can get updated, ask questions, share ideas and raise issues.
+It’s a forum where you can get updated, ask questions, share ideas and raise issues. a

 The tolerance in Victoria